sez98/familyappWIT/README.md

 - ### User Sign Up
     - The add user form lets us add a new user to the database.
 It will asks all possible fields of an individuals entity and help us create a login to this app.
+    - We can add more fields of Children or Diseases in case they are required.

 - ### Login Page
     - This Page allows the user to enter his username and password and login into the dashboard